 These baked coconut shrimp are not fried and soggy.
 They're baked and crispy.
 And they have coconut oil in them, and, therefore, they must be healthy, right?!
-Anyway, these things are freakin' delicious and you need these in your life ASAP.
+JK -- but these shrimp are so freakin' delicious.
 They'll take you just about 30 minutes to make from start to finish.

-We eat John eats the low carb version I assembled, which was just broccoli rice and finely diced bell peppers sauteed with just some salt, pepper, and olive oil.
+We eat John eats the low carb version I assembled, which was just broccoli rice and finely diced bell peppers sautéed with just some salt, pepper, and olive oil.

 As C says, "If I see butter, I eat butter."
 That's how I feel about carbs, so I usually eat a hybrid of what the kids have (below) and the low-carb version with vegetables.
 Sweet Thai chili sauce is great to dip them in, too and can be bought at any grocery store, but they definitely don't require any sauce.

 I also packed these for my lunch the next day, thinking they'd be a little soggy and not amazing, but they held up remarkably well.
 I love when I have an exciting lunch.
 Does it make your day, too?!

 Healthy Baked Coconut Shrimp

 - ¼ cup all-purpose flour